 We now have this light shining in our hearts, but we ourselves are like fragile clay jars containing this great treasure.
 This makes it clear that our great power is from God, not from ourselves.
 We are pressed on every side by troubles, but we are not crushed.
 We are perplexed, but not driven to despair.
 We are hunted down, but never abandoned by God.
 We get knocked down, but we are not destroyed.
-Through suffering, our bodies continue to share in the death of Jesus so that the life of Jesus may also be seen in our bodies.2 Cor.
-4:7–10 NLT
+Through suffering, our bodies continue to share in the death of Jesus so that the life of Jesus may also be seen in our bodies.2 Corinthians 4:7–10 NLT

 People are very uncomfortable with the concept of God’s sovereignty.
 The idea of God acting solely according to His plan often provokes fear.
 Instead, we would rather He be controlling, or better yet controllable.
 Believing that an all-powerful, all-knowing, always-present God can be influenced to accomplish what we want produces much comfort and presents great appeal.
 If God can be an extension of my control, this elicits much motivation to beseech Him.
 Yet it is an erroneous understanding and has been the impetus for much criticism that God has let us down.

 Truly it is impossible for the human mind to fully comprehend the concept of God’s sovereignty.
-With our limited insight we attempt to justify all the ramifications, but the ways of God are past finding out.
+With our limited insight, we attempt to justify all the ramifications, but the ways of God are past finding out.

 Jesus, I come to You because I am weary.
 Please carry my heavy burdens and give me rest.
 I take Your yoke upon myself.
 Teach me with Your humble and gentle heart so I can find rest for my soul.
-I know Your yoke is easy to bear, and the burden You give me is light. . . .Matt.
-11:28–30
+I know Your yoke is easy to bear, and the burden You give me is light. . . .Matthew 11:28–30

-We would love for you to POST A COMMENT about the insights you have received on your journey toward desperate dependency.
+We would love to connect with you!
+POST A COMMENT about the insights you have received on your journey toward desperate dependency!